 Institutions and communities of practice have sought to support their researchers with information and tools that enable researchers to plan for the costs of data management and sharing, and to understand the total cost to research institutions.
 At both levels, that of an individual researcher and their institution, these approaches seek to quantify the costs of activities associated with research data management and sharing across the entire research life cycle.

-At the institutional level and explicitly in anticipation of new public access sharing policies for federal research, two important and current bodies of work have emerged that attempt to and to identify the range of participants and their roles in these processes, and to enumerate the costs to institutions of activities associated with providing public access to research data.
+At the institutional level and explicitly in anticipation of new public access sharing policies for federal research, two important and current bodies of work have emerged that attempt to identify the range of participants and their roles in these processes, and to enumerate the costs to institutions of activities associated with providing public access to research data.

-First, the Council on Government Relations (COGR), published an analysis of the cost to research institutions of complying with NIH’s data management sharing policy (COGR, 2023).
+First, the Council on Governmental Relations (COGR), published an analysis of the cost to research institutions of complying with NIH’s data management sharing policy (COGR, 2023).
 Their cost analysis is based on survey responses from 34 institutions and appears to be oriented towards institutionally provided services, rather than the services of external providers such as generalist or domain repositories.
 Nevertheless, it provides useful estimates that might be considered upper bounds on the potential costs of compliance for institutions.
 Five activities of “potential burden” are identified, only one of which (“Data plan,” for drafting a data management plan to accompany a proposal) does not directly touch on the cost of data publication.
 Cost drivers factoring into their model were new staff, opportunity cost (reallocation of staff), IT, and training.
 Taking into consideration reported salaries and other cost rates, and distribution of effort across campus units and all activity areas except “Data plan,” COGR estimated an annual cost of just slightly over $1 million per year for institutions with more than $100 million in annual R&D expenditures.
 This approach makes sense for COGR’s purpose, that of demonstrating the total impact of public access requirements on research on institutions.
 It is likely too high an estimate for our analysis, as not every component of the defined areas of potential burden would be considered directly related to the cost of publication.

 The Association of Research Libraries (ARL) and the Data Curation Network (DCN) also approach the issue of the impact of public access requirements on research institutions.
 With support from the Institute of Museum and Library Services (IMLS), they initiated a deep examination of data sharing via their project, the “Realities of Academic Data Sharing (RADS) Initiative” (RADS Initiative, n.d.); NSF grant awarded in August of 2021).
 The project team also notes close collaboration with COGR.
 The first phase of their work involved developing a life cycle view of data sharing activities, and determining who (researchers or institutional service providers) was participating in each of the activities at the project’s institutional partners (RADS Initiative, n.d.; Taylor et al., 2022).
 They have also published a preliminary analysis of DataCite metadata from each of the participating institutions, in order to determine where researchers are sharing data (Mohr, 2023).
 Early findings show that the distribution of activities varies across researchers and institutional service providers as well as partnering institutions (RADS Initiative, n.d.; Webb, 2023).
-The focus of this research has been primarily on understanding cost areas attributable to researcher effort and to support provided directly by researchers’ institutions over the entire research life cycle.
+The focus of this research has been primarily on understanding cost areas attributable to researcher and institutional effort of data sharing across the entire research life cycle.
 To date, the project has published no quantitative conclusions about costs.